 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route the container to our general C&D debris service instead.
-Pure asphalt tear-offs stay on our standard roofing line—we handle the sorting at our local transfer station.
+When you mix shingle debris with framing or sheathing offcuts, we route that container to our general c&d debris service—it just makes sense to keep the sorting process efficient, so we can run your project site properly.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition